By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Of late it has become standard practice to decry the shortage of willpower here in America, maybe the shortage of willpower on planet earth.
 How did this worldwide shortage develop?

 Willpower One might more properly be called determination.
-This is the will power required to do something that we know would be good for us but that is unpleasant or painful while we are doing it.
+This is the willpower required to do something that we know would be good for us but that is unpleasant or painful while we are doing it.
 Exercise is a good example.
 We all know we should do more exercise.
-It has all those positive benefits like loosing weight and being healthier.
-But it is hard to think about doing something that involves effort and possible unpleasant pain when there is that nice warm comfy couch sitting there and there are 36 new movies on the cable that beg to be watched.
+It has all those positive benefits, like losing weight and being healthier.
+But it is hard to think about doing something that involves effort and possible unpleasant pain when there is that nice warm comfy couch sitting there and there are 36 new movies on the cable that begs to be watched.

-It takes a special brand of will power to give up a current pleasure or reward, sitting on the couch and watching movies, to secure far off benefits like weight loss and improved health.
-To continue to engage in this effort for a deferred gain we need lots of positive encouragements and reinforcements.
+It takes a special brand of willpower to give up a current pleasure or reward, sitting on the couch and watching movies, to secure far-off benefits like weight loss and improved health.
+To continue to engage in this effort for a deferred gain we need lots of positive encouragement and reinforcements.
 This is why people who exercise in groups where they encourage each other are more likely to succeed than those who try to do an exercise program alone.